ttarigh/everyday/README.md

 - Check Vercel function logs

 **Visit counter not working?**
-- countapi.xyz might be down
+- Ensure Vercel KV is set up (Storage tab)
-- Falls back to 0 gracefully
+- Check KV is linked to your project
-- Consider alternative service
+- Falls back to 0 gracefully if KV unavailable

 ## 📝 License